Matimatou/inpouet/README.md

 ## Contact page
 - Text describing INP'OUET prestations (kind of music, length, price, etc.)
 - Contact form ask for email
+- the contact form ask for object email and message content the message is sent to tangy's email and the  telgram group get a ping with the message from a bot
 - [Optional] form with date, place, kind of event, etc.

 ## Performance page